 Thompson v.
-HUD – Obtained $1 billion settlement, including 4,400 vouchers and mobility counseling, to enable poor Black families to move from public housing and other segregated areas of Baltimore City to communities of opportunity throughout the Baltimore region over the course of 15 years (2012).
+HUD – Obtained $1 billion settlement, including 4,400 vouchers and mobility counseling, to enable poor Black families to move from public housing and other segregated areas of Baltimore City to communities of opportunity throughout the Baltimore region.
 Co-lead counsel, together with the Maryland ACLU and NAACP Legal Defense Fund, for remedies phase of trial, settlement negotiations, and implementation (2006–present).

 Luquetta v.
 Regents of the University of California – Won $49 million for University of California professional degree students for tuition overcharges (2012).